unpaper/unpaper/doc/unpaper.md

 unpaper - User Documentation
 ============================

-This document desribes the concept and features of `unpaper`.
+This document describes the concept and features of `unpaper`.

 Basic Concepts
 --------------